 – participants must remove their shoes before entering the dome (only sock feet allowed – while there is no floor to the dome, the entrance and edges of the dome would wear prematurely from excessive footwear traffic)

-– after teachers are ready and at the permission of the presenter, participants enter the dome one-by-one through an inflated tunnel at the front of the dome (the presenter will point this out – another tunnel at the opposite side of the dome is the air intake for the fan that keeps the dome aloft and is out-of-bounds) typically, participants will exit one-by-one via the same tunnel through which they entered
+– after teachers are ready and at the permission of the presenter, participants enter the dome one-by-one through a zippered doorway (or – in the case of our older dome for small spaces – an inflated tunnel at the front of the dome [the presenter will point this out – another tunnel at the opposite side of the dome is the air intake for the fan that keeps the dome aloft and is out-of-bounds]) Typically, participants will exit one-by-one via the same entrance/exit through which they entered

 – upon entering the dome (which will be well-lit inside), students are asked to move all the way across the floor to the far end of the dome

 – students can sit/lie anywhere they wish but participants must stay AT LEAST 2 feet away from the planetarium projection area at all times (if someone leans up against these two tables, it will actually move the entire show and will significantly lessen the magic of the experience for all)

 ***In the event of an emergency (fire alarm, etc..) students should remain seated and the presenter will simply lift the edge of the dome up for participants to walk away from (see demo video of this procedure below)***

 Here’re the instructions you’ll get (again) before the show you attend (e.g. used is older dome – same procedure for larger newer dome, but entrance is a full-height zippered-door):

 – students/participants may at any time ask questions about specific elements of the show they would like more information/explanation on (just raise your hand!)
 Be patient: sometimes the flow of the presentation does not allow us to pause right away to answer a question, but we’ll get to you!